brimdata/zed/docs/formats/zst.md

 The top-level reassembly fetches column values as a `<record_column>`.

-For any `<record_column>`, a value from each field is read from each field's column, accounting for the presence column indicating nil, and the results are encoded into the corresponding ZNG record value using ZNG type information from the corresponding schema.
+For any `<record_column>`, a value from each field is read from each field's column, accounting for the presence column indicating null, and the results are encoded into the corresponding ZNG record value using ZNG type information from the corresponding schema.